tensorflow/tfjs-core/docs/tutorials/intro.md

 **deeplearn.js** is an open source WebGL-accelerated JavaScript library for machine intelligence. **deeplearn.js** brings highly performant machine learning building blocks to your fingertips, allowing you to train neural networks in a browser or run pre-trained models in inference mode.
-It provides an API for constructing differentiable data flow graphs, as well as a set of mathematical functions that can be used directly.

 Lets take a look at some of the core concepts in deeplean.js